 Here's Flash Casey (January 7, 1938)

-Released on January 7, 1938: Flash Casey is a newspaper photographer always in hot water and living on the edge of danger.
+Released on January 7, 1938: (running time 55 minutes) Flash Casey is a newspaper photographer always in hot water and living on the edge of danger.

 Directed by Lynn Shores

-The Actors: Eric Linden (Flash Casey), Boots Mallory (Kay Lanning), Cully Richards (Wade), Holmes Herbert (Major Addison), Joseph Crehan (Blaine), Howard Lang (Pop Lawrence), Victor Adams (Ricker), Harry Harvey (Gus Payton), Suzanne Kaaren (Mitzi LaRue), Matty Kemp (Rodney Addison), Dorothy Vaughan (Mrs. O'Hara), Maynard Holmes (Joe Gordon), Sven Hugo Borg (blonde student), Lynton Brent (pharmacist), Don Brodie (Doyle, reporter), Leonard Carey (garden party waiter), Virginia Dabney (Chloe, Payton's moll), Lester Dorr (Miller, reporter), Carl Faulkner (police officer), Ben Hall (man who finds camera in phone booth), Eric Mayne (Harold, party guest), Robert Morgan (groom at wedding), Spec O'Donnell (copy boy Billy), Henry Otto (Dock Warden), Hal Price (police sergeant), Ronald R. Rondell (auctioneer), Denny Sullivan (henchman Denny).
+The Actors: Eric Linden (Flash Casey), Boots Mallory (Kay Lanning), Cully Richards (Wade), Holmes Herbert (Major Addison, newspaper owner), Joseph Crehan (Blaine), Howard Lang (Pop Lawrence), Victor Adams (Gene Ricker, gangster), Harry Harvey (Gus Payton), Suzanne Kaaren (Mitzi LaRue), Matty Kemp (Rodney Addison), Dorothy Vaughan (Mrs. O'Hara, Casey's landlady), Maynard Holmes (Joe Gordon, college freshman pledge), Sven Hugo Borg (blonde student), Lynton Brent (pharmacist), Don Brodie (Doyle, reporter), Leonard Carey (garden party waiter), Virginia Dabney (Chloe, Payton's moll), Lester Dorr (Miller, reporter), Carl Faulkner (police officer), Ben Hall (man who finds camera in phone booth), Eric Mayne (Harold, party guest), Robert Morgan (groom at wedding), Spec O'Donnell (copy boy Billy), Henry Otto (Dock Warden), Hal Price (police sergeant when ambulance is stolen), Ronald R. Rondell (auctioneer), Denny Sullivan (henchman Denny)